 - Immigration form I-129 (if filing within the United States);

 Canadian business people do not require an Arrival-Departure record (Form I-94), but may choose to request one to facilitate subsequent entry into the United States.

 To apply for a TN visa, Mexican citizens must meet the following requirements:

 - The prospective employer must file a labor condition application;

-- The prospective employer must next file an I-129 "Petition For Non-Immigrant Workers" with the INS, along with the associated filing fee.
+- The prospective employer must next file an I-129 "Petition For Non-Immigrant Workers" with the USCIS, along with the associated filing fee.

 - After the petition is approved, the alien professional must apply for a non-immigrant visa at a U.S. Embassy or Consulate in Mexico